moritzruth/among-us-mod-manager/README.md

 Download [the latest installer](https://github.com/moritzruth/among-us-mod-manager/releases/download/v1.0.0/AmongUsModManagerInstaller-1.0.0.exe) and execute it.
 It’s as simple as that.

+You may encounter the following warning:

+> Windows protected your PC: Windows Defender SmartScreen prevented an unrecognized app from starting.

+You can safely ignore it by clicking "More information" and "Run anyways".
-Security warnings by Windows Defender or your Antivirus software can be ignored.
-Removing them requires buying an expensive Code Signing license which I don’t have.
+Removing this warning requires buying an expensive Code Signing license which I don’t have.

 **Do not update the program while Among Us is running!**